 While passion can take you far, qualifications are key to securing any position and it’s something an employer will look at first.
 Depending on the job, it can be in the form of a university degree, college diploma, post-secondary courses, or apprenticeships.
 This can be expensive and difficult to do if you are still working in your other career but enrolling in something doesn’t just give you knowledge and experience, it gives you connections and shows dedication to this change in direction.

 Formal education is one thing, but it’s another to become proficient or acquainted with skills that the job will require.
 Find opportunities to pad your resume with applicable skills that will give you an edge.
-Learn with the Solidworks student edition, for example, if you want to work in 3D modeling, or find opportunities to speak in public if you know that’s something that you would be required to do.
+Learn with the SolidWorks student edition, for example, if you want to work in 3D modelling, or find opportunities to speak in public if you know that’s something that you would be required to do.
 It shows that you do more than just your “homework” when it comes to being good at what you do (or at least want to).

 While changing your career might not be as easy as changing your outfit, it can definitely improve your quality of life by infusing some passion and excitement into it.
 When done with real thought and preparation, it can be a very intentional and successful experience that will bring you years of enjoyment.